leshcat/leshcat.github.io/_posts/2021-08-19-ldhw-part-six.md

 ### Observation: DevOps in Startups

+Or missing entirely, or not taken seriously, which actually kinda makes sense.

-Even if [CHAPTER 3 of "Inspired" book](https://www.amazon.com/INSPIRED-Create-Tech-Products-Customers-ebook/dp/B077NRB36N){:target="_blank"} states that Startups don't really care much about Processes and Methodologies, as their primary goal is to get the market niche and earn its first attention before they run out of money, I believe it is imperative to establish DevOps Methodology right from the start, thus ensuring rapid delivery that startups need and solid basis for future scaling.
+To back this up, [CHAPTER 3 of "Inspired" book](https://www.amazon.com/INSPIRED-Create-Tech-Products-Customers-ebook/dp/B077NRB36N){:target="_blank"} states that Startups don't really care much about Processes and Methodologies, as their primary goal is to get the market niche and earn its first attention before they run out of money.

+Nevertheless, I believe it is imperative to establish DevOps Methodology right from the start, thus ensuring rapid delivery which is pivotal for any Startup survival and solid basis for future scaling.

 ## Starting DevOps Transformation